svlada/springboot-security-jwt/etc/blog.md

 ## Table of contents:
 1. <a title="Introduction: JWT Token" href="#introduction">Introduction</a>
-2. <a title="Ajax authentication" id="ajax-authentication">Ajax authentication</a>
+2. <a title="Ajax authentication" id="#ajax-authentication">Ajax authentication</a>

 ### <a name="introduction" id="introduction">Introduction</a>

-Following are three scenarios that will be implemented in this tutorial:
+Following are two scenarios that we'll implement in this tutorial:

 1. Ajax Authentication
 2. JWT Token Authentication

 ### Prerequisites

-Please checkout sample code/project from the following GitHub repository: https://github.com/svlada/springboot-security-jwt.
+Please checkout the sample code/project from the following GitHub repository: https://github.com/svlada/springboot-security-jwt before you start.

 Directory tree below represents overall project structure: